mikecao/sparrow/README.md

 ### Advanced Finding

-You can the sql builder functions to further define criteria for loading objects.
+You can use the sql builder functions to further define criteria for loading objects.

     $db->using('User')
         ->where('id >', 10)